How to set up your Appium Grid

 By performing the three steps above, testers can set up the Appium Grid, which would help them perform parallel testing on multiple devices by connecting the Appium Servers of the individual devices with a central Hub (Selenium Grid).
 The multiple device-browser combinations at the nodes will help in performing Cross Device Testing for the test scenarios.

-Once the Appium Grid has been set up, testers will need access to real mobile devices to run their mobile tests.
-BrowserStack enables this by providing a real device cloud of thousands of mobile devices (both iOS and Android) for automated testing via Appium.
+Once the Appium Grid is set up, testers need access to real mobile devices to run their test suites effectively.
+BrowserStack provides a real device cloud with thousands of Android and iOS devices, enabling automated testing through Appium in real user conditions.

 Talk to an Expert